walidshaari/hybrid-eks-cp-localzone/README.md

 ## Solution Overview

-Hybrid EKS Cluster sample solution enable you to simplify and centralize the management of your infrastructure and applications on AWS Region and on AWS Local Zones.
+This solution enable you to simplify and centralize the management of your infrastructure and applications on AWS Region and on AWS Local Zones.
 You can extend the AWS cloud operations experience across hybrid and Local Zones for secure and seamless management, compliance, and observability.
 AWS Hybrid Cloud Solutions enable you to deliver a consistent AWS experience wherever you need it—from the cloud, to the edge.

 To create a hybrid EKS cluster with a mix of managed and self-managed nodes, you can use CloudFormation samples to define and deploy the necessary infrastructure.
 Here's a high-level overview of the solution: